Model Serving Cost Calculator

 Falling cost per million tokens can signal more efficient models, better hardware, or competition; rising effective cost can signal longer outputs, premium or reasoning routes, or tighter capacity.
 Watch input-versus-output pricing and how providers price long-output features, since per-token competition is a proxy for inference supply and efficiency gains.

 Market read: cost per million tokens is the inference-demand unit that maps model usage to spend.
 Evidence discipline: record the model, the date, and whether a rate is for input or output before comparing per-token prices, and keep illustrative rates separate from quotes.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Comparing a single blended per-token rate across providers.
 Input and output are usually priced differently, context length and features change the effective cost, and a low headline rate can hide expensive output pricing.